 • The concern about their Selenium developer(s) leaving, requiring the search for and hiring of a replacement, who’ll then need time to get familiar with hundreds of coded test scripts and improvised workarounds from the previous employee.
 (In fact, many of our customers have told us that their new hires found it easier to start over from scratch than to figure out how to work with the existing test scripts.)

 It also often results in better, more detailed testing since additional team members that have a vested interest in product quality can work with the QA team on building the right tests.
-(We discuss these benefits at length in this article.)

 Unlike with Selenium, Code Changes That Don’t Affect the UI Don’t Result in Test Failures